PTEB: Towards Robust Text Embedding Evaluation via Stochastic Paraphrasing at Evaluation Time with LLMs: Experiments

 \subsubsection{Multilingual PTEB}

-We validate our results on non-English data, using RTE3~\citep{RTE3}, AmazonCounterFactuals~\citep{AmazonCounterFactuals_Classification}, and the multilingual version of STS17; covering 10 languages (see \autoref{tab:03_multilingual_results} for results; see \autoref{sec:non_en_langs} for a list of language pairs).
-We used the same models as before if they are natively multilingual, or their multilingual variants alternatively.
-We find significant performance drops on AmazonCounterFactuals and STS17 while the results are stable on RTE3.
+We validate our results on 6 datasets from 6 different tasks that include non-English data (incl. the multilingual version of STS17) covering 25 languages.
+We examine both widely-studied languages (e.g. Arabic) and under-resourced ones (e.g. Danish) incl.
+13 from sub-Saharan Africa (e.g. Suwaheli, Hausa, Amharic) to evaluate performance across linguistic boundaries (see \autoref{tab:03_multilingual_results} for results; see \autoref{sec:app_datasets} for the languages included).\footnote{We did not include a non-English dataset for the summarisation task, as MTEB does not provide one.} We used the same encoders as before if they are natively multilingual, or their multilingual variants alternatively.
+Consistent with English datasets, we find the largest drops on the classification task followed by STS, and clustering.
+An exception is the Russian RubQ dataset on which all models improve.
+As expected, for each task the average decreases are more pronounced on the English datasets compared to non-English datasets.